13 out of 13 people found this review helpfulwrite a review of this game

 And it lets you beat up Nazis!
 I really enjoyed fighting the bastards.
 I preferred entering a combat with every single soldier and beating him up rather than solving a puzzle in order to surpass them.
 The possibility of choosing your own way to deal with them (and with some other situations as well)is probably the most interesting aspect of the game.
 It adds a bit of replay value to a representative of a genre that lacks it most.

 Technically, the game is superb: stunning 256 colors VGA graphics, great sound effects and atmospheric (though unfortunately very sporadic) MIDI music.
-The controls are the famed SCUMM system; nothing original here, but slightly more comfortable to use than in earlier games such as Maniac Mansion
+The controls are the famed SCUMM system; nothing original here, but slightly more comfortable to use than in earlier games such as Maniac Mansion.

-to that of other adventure games made by the same company.
-The lack of creative freedom shows.
-Not only the story and the dialogues, but (more importantly) the gameplay suffers from being forced onto the events from the movie, unable to deviate from them.
-Zak McKracken
+The "movie to game" conversion problem becomes obvious when you compare the structure of Indy 3 to that of other adventure games made by the same company.
+The lack of creative freedom shows: not only the story and the dialogues, but (more importantly) the gameplay suffers from being forced onto the events from the movie, unable to deviate from them.

 Zak McKracken might have been too confusing, but it was a much more ambitious game, with a richer, more challenging gameplay.
 Even Maniac Mansion had considerable degree of exploration and non-linearity, not to mention tricky puzzles.
 This game, on the other hand, is a very linear experience in which you follow a less-than-exciting plot, with puzzles being more similar to obstacles than to real challenges to your brain.

-"you can't die or get stuck even if you are forced to listen to Kenny G records" design philosophy they developed later should definitely skip this one.
+The combat is rather primitive, failing to make up for lack of solid puzzle design.
+And adventure game purists who can only accept LucasArts' "you can't die or get stuck even if you are forced to listen to Kenny G records" design philosophy they developed later should definitely skip this one.